 Warmer weather is the perfect time to take advantage of your backyard, but what happens when it gets a little too warm?
 There’s no need to run back indoors and crank up the air conditioner if you can find ways to keep your backyard oasis cool.
 Updating your landscaping can ensure your backyard oasis feels comfortable even during the hotter months of the year.

-At the beach, umbrellas are used to create shady spots on the sand.
 In your backyard, you can plant trees to act as shade-creating apparatuses that will never turn inside out on a windy day (although they might lose a few leaves).
 In addition to their ability to create shady areas around your backyard, trees and other outdoor plants can actually lower the temperature in the area.
 During photosynthesis, plants release water vapour that cools the air.

 Keep in mind that you do have to plant with some strategy.
 When it comes to trees, consider where the sun will be in relation to your property when you plan on using your backyard the most, then plant trees in areas where they can offer shade accordingly.
 When it comes to plants, too many of them, or clusters of them near your home, can trap heat rather than promote air flow.